SwampThingPaul/EPGMr/README.md

 ## Functions

-This will run the example case number 11, plot the distance profile depicited below and provide a results table.
+This will run the example case number 11, plot the distance profile depicited below and provide a summary results table.
 If `raw.output` was set to `TRUE`, the raw data behind the plots and summary tables would be printed in the console.
-The results output table under `$DistanceProfile` provides a summary of the simulation period at several user input distances, however the default argument in the function is `summary.distance=c(0,0.5,1,2,4,8,10)`
+If `results.table` was set to `TRUE` then a summary results table will be printed (default).
+The results output table under `$DistanceProfile` provides a summary of the simulation period at several user input distances, however the default argument in the function is `summary.distance=c(0,0.5,1,2,4,8,10)`.
+Other information in the summary result tab include, simulation inputs, water budget, phosphorus mass balance and information on regarding soils for the simulation period (default is 30 years).

 ``` r
 EPGMProfile(case.no=11,plot.profile=T,summary.distance=c(0,1,2,4,8,10))